OpenFodder/openfodder/README.md

 * F11: Full screen

-##### Purchasing the retail release
+#### Purchasing the retail release

-Cannon Fodder can currently be purchased from [Good Old Games](http://www.gog.com/game/cannon_fodder)
+Cannon Fodder can be purchased from [Good Old Games](http://www.gog.com/game/cannon_fodder), this version is fully supported.

 #### Supported Versions

 ##### Retail

 ###### Dos CD Version

-Copy 'CF_ENG.DAT' from the CD (or the GOG install destination) to the Data/Dos_CD folder
+Copy 'CF_ENG.DAT' from the CD (or the GOG install destination) to the OpenFodder/Data/Dos_CD folder

 ###### Amiga

-Use the [WHDLoad installer](http://www.whdload.de/games/CannonFodder.html) on an Amiga or an emulator (WinUAE/UAE) to extract the game files from the original floppy disks, then copy the contents of 'cf_data'  into the Data/Amiga directory.
+Use the [WHDLoad installer](http://www.whdload.de/games/CannonFodder.html) on an Amiga or an emulator (WinUAE/UAE) to extract the game files from the original floppy disks, then copy the contents of 'cf_data'  into the OpenFodder/Data/Amiga directory.

 ###### Amiga CD32

-Copy the files from the 'Fodder' folder on the CD-Rom, to the Data/Amiga_CD folder.
+Copy the files from the 'Fodder' folder on the CD-Rom, to the OpenFodder/Data/Amiga_CD folder.
 For the final video, Extract Track2 from the CD and name it 'Track2.mpg', placed in the Amiga_CD folder.

 *Please note: The video playback is not yet supported

 ##### Demos

+Two demos are included in the data pack.

-###### Amiga Format Issue #53: Christmas Special (Cannon Soccer)
+*Amiga Format Issue #53: Christmas Special (Cannon Soccer) *Amiga Power Issue #31: Cannon Fodder Plus

-Included

-###### Amiga Power Issue #31: Cannon Fodder Plus

-Included

-##### Other
+##### Unsupported Versions

 ###### Cannon Fodder 2

-not yet fully supported.
+Not officially supported, and is not currently on the roadmap.
+It has no music or sound support, and a number of sprites are not implemented.

 #### Original Engine Bugs